usecanvas/logoot_ex/README.md

   atom and a maximum sequence atom.
 All other atoms in the sequence are created somewhere between these two.

+Because of how these atom identifiers are structured, they are *totally ordered*, as opposed to *causally ordered*.
+No identifier cares about the identifier before it once it's been created, and so **tombstones are not necessary**.

 ### Generating a Sequence Atom

 *For the purposes of readability, I'm going to represent sequences in this